the grapevine

 * Watch some classic Christmas movies.

-* A few people make a special Christmas breakfast, which they take to everyone i n bed.
+* A few people make a special Christmas breakfast, which they take to everyone i

 * Have a Christmas variety show where everyone contributes something--sings a song, reads something, performs a dance, does a skit, or whatever.
 Everyone could ask the Lord for ideas of what they personally could do.